niejuhu/niejuhu.github.io/_posts/memo/android/2016-03-26-android-verified-boot.md

 category: Android
 ---

-Google has a detailed documention of this feature, see[Verifying Boot](https://source.android.com/devices/tech/security/verifiedboot/verified-boot.html).
+Google has a detailed documention of this feature, see [Verifying Boot](https://source.android.com/devices/tech/security/verifiedboot/verified-boot.html).
 It should be read carefully.
 Here is part of the code.

-# Products configuration
+# Products configurations

 To support verified boot, products should include some configurations.